Budibase/website/content/blog/avoid-vendor-lock-in/index.md

 ![Vendor Lock-in statistics 2](https://res.cloudinary.com/daog6scxm/image/upload/v1646213613/cms/Vendor_Lock-in_Stats_1-2_qytlwm.png "Vendor Lock-in statistics 2")

-At Budibase, we offer a range of deployment options, including self-hosting, and our own cloud-based platform.

-You can deploy our tools, however, and wherever you like, so you’ll never get locked into a particular cloud vendor.

 ### 6. Consider open-source tools

 Increasingly, businesses are turning to open-source solutions to avoid vendor lock-in.
 With open-source development platforms, like Budibase, organizations have greater control over the apps they use.